Child Care and Development Infrastructure Grant Program

-On July 23, 2021, the Legislature enacted the Child Care and Development Infrastructure Grant Program, detailed in Welfare and Institutions Code section 10310., a $250 million investment in the child care infrastructure across the State of California that is to be administered in the form of grants by the California Department of Social Services (CDSS).
-The CDSS will administer $100 million in grants for minor construction, renovations, and repairs to address health and safety concerns.
+On July 23, 2021, the Legislature enacted the Child Care and Development Infrastructure Grant Program, detailed in Welfare and Institutions Code section 10310., a $350.5 million investment in the child care infrastructure across the State of California that is to be administered in the form of grants by the California Department of Social Services (CDSS).
+The CDSS will administer $200.5 million in grants for minor construction, renovations, and repairs to address health and safety concerns.
 Additionally, the CDSS will administer $150 million in grants for major construction of shovel-ready child care facilities.
 The CDSS will put out two (2) separate Request for Applications (RFAs) on a competitive basis for each funding source.

 Requests for Applications

-1. Minor Renovation and Repairs (CLOSED - Award notifications are currently being sent on a rolling basis through September 9, 2022)
+1. Minor Renovation and Repairs (CLOSED as of 3/25/22 at 11:59pm - Award notifications have been sent and completed.)

 - Minor renovation, repairs, modernization, or retrofitting of existing child care facilities to increase or recover capacity due to a declared disaster, mitigate future disasters, address needs related to health and safety, licensing, or the COVID-19 pandemic, and for other existing facilities for use as child care facilities.

 2. New Construction and Major Renovation (CLOSED as of 1/31/23 at 11:59pm)